yuenyuen-cy/Python102/README.md

 # Automated Birthday Wisher ##

 For part 2 of Day 32 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 30/9/24, I made an automated birthday wisher which would automatically send a randomised birthday email to my friends on their birthday.
 Kind of a silly idea but it helped me to get a better understanding on how email subscription services work.
 There was 3 difficulty for me to choose from: normal, hard and extra hard.
 I chose to go with hard and managed to complete it by myself by referring to the past projects.
 Also learnt that I can use PythonAnyWhere to schedule the code to automatically run weekly or yearly but I think I'll pass on that for now.

+# ISS Overhead Notifier #

+Day 33 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 01/10/24.
+Just a little update, I have been slowing down on this course due to school commitments.
+Even though I started learning Python purely for fun, the skills I have learnt has came in handy as I now need to apply ML for my Masters thesis project.
+Even though it is overwhelming for me as I have just started on coding one month ago, this course has given me some confidence to accept the challenge!
+While I still intend to complete all 100 days of code, I might need to split my time into learning advanced Machine Learning while also focusing on the fundamentals through this course.<br><br>

+For Day 33, I learnt about Application Programming Interfaces (API), something I have always heard about but never really knew what they were.
+For this project, I made use of two different APIs to create a email notification programme that will inform me when the International Space Station (ISS) is directly overhead me.
+It was relative straightforward and took me 15 minutes to complete (minus the coding for the UI).